Domestic Worker Protections in Saudi Arabia

 • Your employer is withholding your passport, not paying wages, or denying rest days.

-• You are an employer hiring a domestic worker and need to understand your obligations.
+• You are an employer hiring through Musaned and need to understand your legal obligations.

-• If your employer confiscates your passport, report it to the police or call the MHRSD hotline (19911).
+• If your employer confiscates your passport, report it to the police (call 911) or the MHRSD hotline (19911).

-• If wages are unpaid, file a complaint through MHRSD or the Musaned platform.
+• If wages are unpaid, file a complaint through Musaned or the MHRSD portal.

 What should you NOT do?

-• Do not hand over your passport to your employer — the law says you must keep it.
+• Do not hand over your passport to your employer — the law explicitly protects your right to retain it.

-• Do not leave the employer's house without proper legal steps — absconding can result in deportation and re-entry bans.
-File a complaint instead.
+• Do not leave the employer's household without filing a complaint first — "absconding" (leaving without proper legal steps) can result in deportation, re-entry bans, and loss of wage claims.
+File through Musaned or MHRSD instead.

-• Do not accept work without a written contract — you need the contract to enforce your rights.
+• Do not accept work without a Musaned-registered contract — an unregistered arrangement leaves you with no legal protection.

 You came here to know your rights — help someone else know theirs.